orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdcg_network_routed.md

 ### Required

 - `gateway` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The gateway IP address for the network.
-This value define also the network IP range with the prefix length. (e.g. 192.168.1.1 with prefix length 24 for netmask, define the network IP range 192.168.1.0/24 with the gateway 192.168.1.1).
+This value defines also the network IP range with the prefix length. (e.g. 192.168.1.1 with prefix length 24 for netmask, defines the network IP range 192.168.1.0/24 with the gateway 192.168.1.1).
 The value must be a valid IPV4 address (Ex: `192.168.0.1`).
 - `name` (String) The name of the network routed.
 - `prefix_length` (Number) <i style="color:red;font-weight: bold">(ForceNew)</i> The prefix length for the network.
 This value must be a valid prefix length for the network IP range. (e.g. /24 for netmask 255.255.255.0).
 Value must be between 1 and 32.